Gail McGuire: Rallyist

 In this video produced by the County Historian's Office, Gail McGuire of Avon, New York talks about her 50-year career as a rally car driver and co-driver in North America.

-During high school, McGuire began participating in rally races as a co-driver for her father and brother.
+During high school in Webster, NY, McGuire began participating in rally races as a co-driver for her father and brother.
 A co-driver uses a route book, maps, odometer, and computers to find the best route between checkpoints in a competitive race that can be several hundred to several thousand miles over variable roads.

 For nearly 50 years, Gail McGuire drove and co-drove in races run by the Sports Car Club of America (SCCA) and Canadian Association of RallySport (CARS).
 In the late 1960s, she was one of the few women drivers on the rally circuit and was the only woman to complete the four-day Shell 4000, which restricted rallyists to rough back roads between Alberta and Nova Scotia, Canada.